 The acer rubrum trees like the Brandywine and October Glory can grow up to 50 feet tall and have beautiful green leaves that may change color in the fall.
-It is common mistake to think that all maples leaves change to their vibrant red color.
-Maples like the October Glory can turn a yellow to orange.
+It is a common mistake to think that all maple leaves change to their vibrant red color.
+Maples like the October Glory can turn yellow to orange.

 The Brandywine is a tad smaller with a height of 35 feet tall at maturity.
 When the temperatures drop the leaves turn to a dark red or purple color like the name suggests.